NHValentine/Non-Point-Entropy-System/Non-Point Entropy Systems/media/Descriptions.README.md

 ###### Fig 3

 Base 10 and base negative 3, all 51 flush rates over laid.
-Even though the distributions dont over lap the base's show systematic coupling.
-Base -3's structure is modulating in response to base 10's position.